Google Ads Conversion Tracking Not Working? How to Test & Fix It

 If these parameters are present, the conversion request is being sent.
 However, this doesn't guarantee it will be attributed - Google Ads also needs proper consent signals.

-Step 3: Verify Consent Signals
+Step 3: Verify Consent Signals (gcs and gcd)

-Step 1: Enable GTM Preview Mode
+Step 1: Enable GTM Preview

-Step 2: Check Tag Firing
+Step 2: Trigger Conversion and Check Tags

 Note: Google Ads reporting delays and attribution windows are not considered tracking failures.
 Conversions may take 24-48 hours to appear in Google Ads, and attribution windows can be 30-90 days.
 This test checks technical behavior, not reporting delays.